-The Fund awards to the Investment Manager a performance fee calculated in respect of each calendar quarter - or partial calendar quarter in the case of a winding up of the Fund or termination of the Investment Management Agreement otherwise than at the end of a calendar quarter (each such period a "Performance Calculation Period").

-The Fund awards a fee of 25% of the outperformance of the current calendar quarter Net Asset Value per Share for Class N EUR Shares and 20% of the outperformance of the current calendar quarter Net Asset Value per Share for Class P EUR Shares, subject to the High-Water Mark (as defined below) (the "Performance Fee").
+The Fund awards to the Investment Manager a performance fee (calculated in respect of each calendar quarter - or partial calendar quarter in the case of a winding up of the Fund or termination of the Investment Management Agreement otherwise than at the end of a calendar quarter - each such period a "Performance Calculation Period") of 25% of the outperformance of the current calendar quarter Net Asset Value per Share of the relevant Class, subject to the High Water Mark (as defined below) (the "Performance Fee").
 For the purposes of this section "calendar quarter" means a period ending as of the last Valuation Point in March, June, September and December and commencing on the immediately following Business Day.
-The first Performance Fee Calculation Period for Class N (EUR) Shares shall commence on the date of the first issue of shares in such class or such other Business Day, falling as close as practicable to such date, as determined by the Directors (the "Performance Fee Start Date") and shall end on the next Performance Calculation Period end date as defined in the supplement.
 There is no maximum monetary cap on the amount that may be charged to the Fund in respect of the Performance Fee as this is determined by the rate of growth of the Fund.
+In respect of the Class A - Funding Partners Shares (only), the Performance Fee increased from 20% to 25% with effect from 4 April, 2019 or such other Business Day, falling as close as practicable to such date, as determined by the Directors.